GlebBatykov/theater/README.md

 - a system for routing messages between actors (isolates), which encapsulates work with Receive and Send ports;
 - error handling system at the level of one actor or a group of actors;
 - the ability to configure message routing (special actors - routers that allow you to set one of the proposed message routing strategy between their child actors, the ability to set priority to messages of a certain type);
-- ability to load balance (messages) between actors, creating pools of actors.
+- ability to load balance (messages) between actors, creating pools of actors;

-Currently in development is the ability to send a message over the network to actor systems located in other Dart VMs.
+- the ability to schedule tasks performed periodically after a time, cancel them and resume.

 # Installing